giantswarm/docs/sources/reference/companies.md

 # Companies

-<p class="lastmod">Last edited on October 28, 2014 by Matthias Lübken</p>
+<p class="lastmod">Last edited on November 14, 2014 by Marian Steinbach</p>

 Companies allow to share resources between users.
-Users belonging to the same company can, for example, control applications of that company or access the companie's docker images on our [registry](../registry/).
+Users belonging to the same company can, for example, control applications of that company or access the company's docker images on our [registry](../registry/).

 ## Creating a company